Larimer County Solid Waste Infrastructure Master Plan & Design

 Larimer County Solid Waste Plan Aims for Waste Diversion

-At the start we evaluated dozens of disposal options and narrowed it down to 11 with 88 representatives from regional governments/agencies, boards and commissions, educational institutions, solid waste experts, business/industry and various associations.
+At the start, we evaluated dozens of disposal options and narrowed it down to 11 with 88 representatives from regional governments/agencies, boards and commissions, educational institutions, solid waste experts, business/industry and various associations.
 The County Board of Commissioners approved five of the recommended options aimed at diverting 40% of trash from the landfill while creating a plan for public education, outreach and solid waste reduction:

 • New, modern “last landfill ever”

-• Central transfer station
+• Central diversion/transfer station

 • Construction and demolition processing facility